IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 # Privacy Considerations

-The use of non-local DNS servers exposes the list of names resolved to a third parties, including passive eavesdroppers.
+The use of non-local DNS servers exposes the list of names resolved to a third party, including passive eavesdroppers.

-The use of DoT and DoH eliminates the threat from passive eavesdropped, but still exposes the list to the operator of the DoT or DoH server.
+The use of DoT and DoH eliminates the threat from passive eavesdropping, but still exposes the list to the operator of the DoT or DoH server.
 There are additional methods, such as described by {{?RFC9230}}.

 The use of unencrypted (Do53) requests to a local DNS server exposes the list to any internal passive eavesdroppers, and for some situations that may be significant, particularly if unencrypted WiFi is used.